 31 This new statement confirms that there are no outstanding material obligations under an agreement for lease binding on the Company following the grant of the Letting Document pursuant to the agreement.

 32 There are statements for Letting Documents where the Premises are residential.
 A Company confirmation of no tenant claims to acquire a new lease or the freehold under the relevant legislation for residential property.
 There is also a Company confirmation that any deposit has been dealt with in accordance with an authorised statutory deposit scheme (the position differs in certain respects between England and Wales).
-The certifier and recipient of the Certificate should agree whether the Certificate should cover any assured shorthold tenancies or other residential Letting Documents and, if so, the level of detail required.
+The certifier and recipient of the Certificate should agree whether the Certificate should cover any assured shorthold tenancies (or assured periodic tenancies from 1 May 2026) or other residential Letting Documents and, if so, the level of detail required.

 The Committee decided not to include a statement on allocation of environmental liability/contamination between the landlord and the tenant – specific allocations of responsibility do not arise regularly enough to justify a particular Certificate statement.